PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Concept

 Aeren is a cunning and charming half-elf Artificer with a mind for pattern recognition.
 He is also Miri's mentor.
-He discovered information within House Cannith suggesting some members were involved with dark forces, and may have had something to do with the [[Day of Mourning]].
+He has always been a curious and inquisitive mind.
+He noticed the modern warforged are an exponential improvement on the original,

 ### Description